ugomeguerditchian/OrgASM/README.md

 - DNS query
 - IP Sorting and scanning (Ports and services)
 - JSON Export
-- Filtering real subdomains by access them (and detect potential redirections to others subdomains)
+- Filtering real subdomains by access them (and detect potential redirections to others subdomains).
+- You can choose if you want only OSINT mode (API request on third party websites), Bruteforce and IPs scanning

 ## Installation